 Case Identifiers

-Case identifiers/numbers are labeled by ecf:CaseTrackingID.
+Case identifiers/numbers are labeled by ecf:CaseTrackingID and MUST be provided when a case identifier has previously been assigned (e.g. in a subsequent filing).
 If multiple ecf:CaseTrackingID elements are provided, the type of MDE (or “Other” for systems outside the specification) that issued each identifier SHOULD be indicated using nc:IdentificationCategoryDescriptionText and the name of MDE that issued each identifier SHOULD be indicated using nc:IdentificationSourceText.
 The following is a non-normative example of a case identifier “123456ABC” assigned by a CourtRecordMDE provided by a company “ACME”:

 <nc:Case>